BushraAbukarn/BI-Analytics-Projects---TripleTen/SuperStore-Return-June-2025/README.md

 3. The third chart indicates that the return rates tend to increase during the **Fall season** from 2018 to 2021.
 This trend may be associated with back-to-school season, where higher purchase volumes of school supplies could lead to more returns.

 ### Analysis for the second dashboard:
-1. The first chart shows that the **Technology category*8 has the highest return rate compared to other product categories.
+1. The first chart shows that the **Technology category** has the highest return rate compared to other product categories.
 2. The second chart highlights a positive correlation between **total sales and total returns in sub-categories** such as Phones and Labels, as sales increase for Phones, returns also rise; likewise, lower sales for Labels correspond with fewer returns.
 3. The third chart reveals that **Utah, California, and Oregon** have the highest return rates across the United States, signaling possible regional issues such as shipping challenges or population-driven volume effects.